tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   * In an example of an AR model, the past prices of a stock may be used to predict future prices.

-Explain the elements of the autoregression model (Slide 13):
+Explain the elements of the autoregression model:

   ![Images/arma01.gif](Images/arma01.gif)